Watch the video or read the article below:

 Step 1: State the null hypothesis.
 When you state the null hypothesis, you also have to state the alternate hypothesis.
 Sometimes it is easier to state the alternate hypothesis first, because that’s the researcher’s thoughts about the experiment.
 How to state the null hypothesis (opens in a new window).

 Step 2: Support or reject the null hypothesis.
-Several methods exist for supporting or rejecting the null hypothesis, depending on what kind of sample data you have.
+Several methods exist, depending on what kind of sample data you have.
 For example, you can use the P-value method.
 For a rundown on all methods, see: Support or reject the null hypothesis.

 If you are able to reject the null hypothesis in Step 2, you can replace it with the alternate hypothesis.